tunjiomoniwa/DMARL/MAD_DDQN and CMAD_DDQN_Collaborative_Variants/README.md

 # Double Deep Q Network (DDQN) for UAV-Assisted Networks

-This project applies ideas from research literature to solve Atari OpenAI gym environments.
+This project applies ideas from some research literature, and applies this to UAV-assisted networks.

 ## Getting Started